 We chose the area because it’s close to friends we were visiting, but found that even then we spent more time in hipper Williamsburg, which features far more late night bars and restaurants.

-The hotel itself is lovely, but the area sometimes seems more designed for transport by cars, and we spent more on Ubers than we’d planned.
+The hotel itself is lovely, but the area sometimes seems more designed for transport by cars, and we ended up taking more Ubers than we’d planned.
 Do note that the hotel offers free rides within a 3 miles radius in their house Tesla–that is if you can snag it.
 Rides are on a first come, first serve basis, and we unsurprisingly weren’t able to catch the car when it was free over the busy holiday weekend.

 I love the idea of rooftop bars, but very often they’re super scene-y and overpriced.
 1 Hotels Brooklyn Bridge has a rooftop bar with incredible views, and yeah, it’s scene-y and overpriced.

 There’s also a plunge pool on the rooftop, though it wasn’t open yet during our stay in late May (perhaps this is why we weren’t charged the laughable $19 a day “resort fee” that Expedia mentions?).
-While looking for a spot nearby for drinks with friends, we also discovered that the bar closed at the bafflingly early hour of 8pm.
+While looking for a spot nearby for drinks with friends, we also discovered that the bar closed at the bafflingly early hour of 8pm

-The small part of the rooftop that was open didn’t carry through as well with the hotel’s immersive aesthetic, and at any rate was too crammed with people to photograph.
+The small section of the rooftop that was open during our stay didn’t carry through as well with the hotel’s immersive aesthetic, and at any rate was too crammed with people to take any attractive photos.
 There was a roped-off seating area to one side with tables that could be reserved, and the rest was first come, first serve.

 Given all of the above, perhaps they’re still working out the kinks.
 At this point, I’d recommend taking a quick jaunt up to the roof to check out the views, just don’t waste your money on the perfunctorily served and mediocre $20 drinks.

 Reaching the end, I feel like I’ve criticized enough that I should reiterate that we really did enjoy our stay!
 It’s a gorgeous hotel, and I wouldn’t hesitate to recommend it–just be sure its limitations fit well with your travel plans.